 A: It seems like every time a tooth needs fixing, it always needs a crown.
 I hate the idea that my tooth is being drilled down to a stump and capped.
 Is there not a less aggressive alternative?

-B: This topic will be covered at my next FREE seminar (details below).
-Other topics to be covered are: how I became a dentist because of a 1970’s TV sitcom and how my first job at an enema factory taught me many life lessons; including how one should never work in an enema factory.
+B: This topic was covered at our last FREE seminar to the public on January 28th, 2022, as well as how I became a dentist because of a 1970’s TV sitcom and how my first job at an enema factory taught me many life lessons; including how one should never work in an enema factory.